The SMS Marketer’s Guide to Conversational Commerce 2.0

 The average EPM (earnings per message) for SMS marketing depends on your product’s price, the intent of your message, and the volume of texts you send.

-In our 2020 Benchmark Report, we found that after studying several hundreds worth of brand’s SMS results, the mean EPM varies from $0.69 to $8.11.
-In short, the more a customer has engaged with your brand, the more likely they are to purchase — which is why campaigns like abandoned cart generate a higher amount of business.
+According to our data, the mean EPM hovers around $4.50.
+But the more a customer has engaged with your brand, the more likely they are to purchase — which is why campaigns like abandoned cart generate a higher amount of business.

-Interestingly enough, the lowest EPM came from customer winback campaigns.
+Interestingly enough, we've found that messages with the lowest EPM came from customer winback campaigns.

 The average unsubscribe rate for SMS messages varies between 0.9% and 3.1%, again depending on the type of message being sent.